GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/01.601-610/07.Work-for-the-School/docs.md

 ---
+title: |
-title: 607.
-Work for the School
+    607. Work for the School - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 607.
+Work for the School.
+Let us work for the school with our hearts and our hands; For its praises are sung by the good in all lands Let it never, no never, decline; That are blest with the gospel divine.
+Rally then, rally then, stand by the school; Why should it languish and die?
+Rally then, rally then, stand by the school; Why should it languish and die?
+    keywords:  |
-    keywords: Christ in Song, Work for the School, Let us work for the school with our hearts and our hands,
+        Christ in Song, adventhymnals, advent hymnals, Work for the School, Let us work for the school with our hearts and our hands.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 607. WORK FOR THE SCHOOL
+####  Christ in Song,

 ```txt
 1.